Non-linear sigma models for non-Hermitian random matrices in symmetry classes AI$^{\dagger}$ and AII$^{\dagger}$: NL M for class AI

 where we set $g=1$ for simplicity and introduce $\lambda_i =\cos2\theta_i$, satisfying $\tr \cos 2\Theta = 2\sum_i \lambda_i$.
 To make a comparison with Selberg integrals, we make the shift $\lambda \rightarrow 1 - \lambda$ and then rescale $\lambda \rightarrow 2\lambda$, resulting in

 In Fig.\ \ref{fig:charpol-2pt-AIdag}, we plot the analytical expression in Eq.~\eqref{eq:AI-dag-2pt-microscopic} of the second-order characteristic polynomial for various values of $N$ and $n$ as a function of $|z_2-z_1|$.
-We also compare the analytical result in Eq.~\eqref{eq:AI-dag-2pt-microscopic} with numerical results where we numerically generate non-Hermitian random matrices from the Gaussian ensemble in Eq.~\eqref{gaussian} and calculate the characteristic polynomial.
-Here, it should be noted that Eq.~\eqref{eq:AI-dag-2pt-microscopic} is valid only for large $N$.
+We also compare the analytical result in Eq.~\eqref{eq:AI-dag-2pt-microscopic} with numerical results where we numerically generate non-Hermitian random matrices from the Gaussian ensemble in Eq.~\eqref{eq:AIdag-gaussian} and calculate the characteristic polynomial.
+Here, it should be noted that Eq.~\eqref{eq:AI-dag-2pt-microscopic} is valid only for large $N$ although it allows us to access the small $|\omega|$ regime, which is relevant for level repulsion.
 While the numerics for small $N$ deviates from Eq.~\eqref{eq:AI-dag-2pt-microscopic} for large $z_2$, it is consistent with Eq.~\eqref{eq:AI-dag-2pt-microscopic} for large enough $N$ and for small enough $z_2$.